Kyrios

 Kyrios' wraps up intervention as most fires in the Amazon are put out on this day

-Despite forecasts on 27 Aug of low rainfall in areas experiencing the worst fires till 10 Sep, in the last week, a significant increase in rainfall was seen across southern Amazon.
+Despite forecasts on 27 Aug of low rainfall till 10 Sep in areas with the worst fires, over the last week, a significant increase in rainfall was seen across southern Amazon.
 The majority of fires within the Amazon heartlands have been successfully put out just as Kyrios forecasted on 14 Aug.

 However, zooming in further in the graphic below, fires can be seen remaining on the fringes of the rainforest, likely as a result of ongoing slash-and-burn activities.
 Kyrios has decided to stop intervening further as the past weeks had seemed like an endless race to put out fires ignited by people.